The Fire Emblem series offers tactical turn-based combat, squad customization, heavy customization, and brimming fantasy series.

 These ingredients have gathered a loyal fan base since the saga debuted in 1990.
 One of its 21 games, perhaps 2019’s Three Houses, may have been your introduction to the tactical RPG genre.

 Games like Fire Emblem should be top-tier entries in the genre.
 The games we compiled rely on complex plots, multi-layer RPG mechanics, tactical combat, the occasional simulation, and tons of customization options.

 Divinity: Original Sin 2

 Each character takes turns moving, using skills, items, or spell scrolls.
-Then, the environments are highly interactive, so you can set the floor on fire or freeze it.
-You can make your enemies bleed and then electrify the blood.
-Or you can create a smokescreen by launching fire into water and “bless” the smoke to heal.
+Then, the environments are highly interactive, allowing tons of combinations like making enemies bleed and then electrifying the blood.

 You start the gamer by customizing your avatar’s appearance, gender, class, skills, attributes, and abilities.
-Then, you gather a party and travel across the Forgotten Realms to defeat the Mind Flayers.
-These are parasitic aliens that take hold of your brain, and you or may not resist the darkness.
+Then, you gather a party and travel across the Forgotten Realms to defeat alien parasites.
+As you’d expect, you combat in turns, and there’s a “dice” system to determine the success of your actions.

 The Banner Saga